Why is my baby crying?

 - talking in a soft calm voice

-- holding your baby gently and rocking them.
-Rock them close to your chest so your baby can feel your heart beating
+- holding your baby gently and rocking them close to your chest, so they can feel your heart beating

 - using soothing touch (e.g. rubbing their back or massage)

-- giving baby a relaxing warm bath.
-Always hold them in the bath to keep them safe
+- giving baby a relaxing warm bath and holding them in the bath to keep them safe

 - taking your baby for a walk